hazelcast/hazelcast/hazelcast-documentation/src/HazelcastSimulator/SettingUpMachinesManually.md

 ## Setting Up Machines Manually

-You may want to set up Hazelcast Simulator on the environments different than your clusters placed on a cloud such as your local machines, test laboratory, etc. In this case, perform the following steps.
+You may want to set up Hazelcast Simulator on the environments different than your clusters placed on a cloud: for example, your local machines, a test laboratory, etc. In this case, perform the following steps.

 1. Copy the `STABILIZER_HOME/conf/simulator.properties` to your working directory.

 2. Edit the `USER` in the `simulator.properties` file if you want to use a different user name than `simulator`.

 3. Create an RSA key pair or use an existing one.
-The usage of the key should not require to enter the pass-phrase manually.
+Using the key should not require entering the pass-phrase manually.
 A key with pass-phrase and ssh-agent-forwarding is strongly recommended, but a key without a pass-phrase will also work.

  You can check whether a key pair exists with this command: